KPhaniPrasad/contact-manager-app/README.md

 ## 📬 Contact

-Made with ❤️ by [Your Name] — feel free to reach out!
+Made with ❤️ by Phani Prasad — feel free to reach out!